GameMaker Became Free: 2D Game Engine for Indie Game Developers

 gmemaker 2d

-In a surprising move, GameMaker, the renowned 2D game engine, has recently unveiled a game-changing shift in its pricing strategy, aiming to benefit its loyal user base.
+In a surprising move, GameMaker, the renowned 2D game engine, has recently announced a game-changing shift in its pricing strategy, aiming to benefit its loyal user base.

-This strategic decision, as declared by CEO Russell Kay, stands in stark contrast to recent controversial moves by competitors Unity and Unreal Engine, marking GameMaker’s commitment to the developer community.
+The decision declared by CEO Russell Kay stands in stark contrast to recent controversial moves by competitors Unity and Unreal Engine, marking GameMaker’s commitment to the developer community.

 A Gift to Developers: GameMaker Goes Free for Noncommercial Projects